Ior Bock: Excavation of the Temple of Lemminkäinen

 In 1987, Ior Bock and his supporters began fund-raising in order to finance excavation of a sediment-filled cave that is situated under the hill 'Sibbosberg', situated north of Gumbostrand in Sipoo, 30 km east of Helsinki – at the estate Bock had inherited from his parents.
 The cave was supposed to lead to a furnished temple-chamber inside the Sibbosberg, known as the Temple of Lemminkäinen.
-Inside of the temple chamber, a spiraling hallway is described, with small hall-rooms that were created to hold the collected treasures from each generation from the heathen culture of ancient Finland.
+Inside of the temple chamber, a spiraling hallway is described, with small hall-rooms that were created to hold the collected treasures from each generation of the heathen culture of ancient Finland.
 The time of ongoing storage is counted in millennia, accumulating a large treasure chamber.
-The last storage was done in 987 when the entrance-hall was filled and the entrance-door closed and hidden, as foreign warlords would enter the Baltic area and - by the year 1050 - reaching and conquering the major cities of southern Finland.
+The last storage was done in 987 when the entrance hall was filled and the entrance door closed and hidden, as foreign warlords would enter the Baltic area and - by the year 1050 - reached and conquered the major settlements of southern Finland.

-A number of digs in the cave were made on various occasions during 1987–1998.

-Due to the enigmatic statements of the family-saga, The National Board of Antiquities in Finland retracted from involving themselves with the hallway inside the Sibbo Mountain as an archaeological site.
-The participation of professional archaeologists in the Gumbo excavations has been restricted into a couple of official visits, during which nothing archaeologically significant was observed.
-In a recent archaeological survey, the Gumbo cave was defined as a natural formation of geological interest.
-According to the surveying archaeologist, the only man-made feature there is a recent rock carving.
+Due to the controversial statements of the family-saga, The National Board of Antiquities in Finland retracted from involving themselves with the project.
+The participation of professional archaeologists was restricted to limited official visits, during which nothing archaeologically significant was observed.
+In one archaeological survey, the Gumbo cave was defined as a natural formation of geological interest.
+According to the surveying archaeologist, the only man-made feature there was a recent rock carving.

 In 1990, police arrested Bock and 33 other participants in the dig on suspicion of the use and distribution of Indian hemp.
 When the court sentenced three of Bock's foreign companions the results were a public scandal and the withdrawal of the sponsor of the excavation, the major construction company Lemminkäinen Group.
 Since then, smaller digs have been made.
 In 1999, a stabbing left Bock quadriplegic.
 When Bock was still in hospital, his debts to the Lemminkäinen Group and a geotechnical contractor (from 1992) were used to instigate a process against him for debts and credits.
 During Bock's stay in Goa the following winter, his assets were confiscated and his properties sold.